Shafique Khan: Musical style

-Naturally Shafique Khans's style reflects the finer aspects of sitar playing of all his mentors.
-His style that blend of both Gaayaki Ang (Vocal style) and Tantakari Ang (Instrumental style).
+Khan's playing style incorporates elements associated with the sitar traditions of his mentors.
+It combines aspects of Gaayaki Ang (vocal-style phrasing) and Tantakari Ang (instrumental technique).

 Achievements

-Shafique Khan been conferred with Surmani award by Swami Haridas Sangeet Sammelan Mumbai.
+Khan been conferred with Surmani award by Swami Haridas Sangeet Sammelan Mumbai.
 Kala Vikas Parishat has honoured him by conferring Bharat Ratna Pandit Bhimsen Joshi National Award in 2016.
 His Musical sojourn has taken him to Germany and United States.

 Sitar Jugalbandi performances with his twin brother Rafique Khan have won encomium from music lovers.